 One of the biggest is that instead of using interchangeable inserts and panels to change grip size, Sig offers completely separate grip modules in different sizes for different hands.
-The small size is indeed small, with one of the shortest trigger reaches available in a full size handgun.
+The small size is indeed small, with one of the shortest triggers reaches available in a full-size handgun.

 The grip modules are reasonably priced and can be ordered over the Internet because the serialized part sits inside them…plus grip modules can be personalized without relatively little risk because damaging one doesn’t mean buying a whole new gun.

 Caliber X-Change kits are available without buying an entirely new gun, letting a woman invest less but still have a gun in whatever caliber she wants, and in a variety of slide and grip lengths depending on how she’s using the gun that day.